abayomipopoola/abayomipopoola/content/blog/toyota-case-of-lean-product-development/index.md

 #### Tools

 Technology to Toyota is a set of tools to enable the people to execute and improve the process — no more and no less.
 Doing wasteful work such as rework faster is still waste.
 If you cannot do a good job of defining the project, identifying problems, developing appropriate solutions, communicating effectively to the right people, and meeting deadlines, then technology will not solve your problem.
 It may even mask the problems.
 Toyota does not subordinate good thinking to technology.
-We describe each of these elements of the system in greater detail below.
-Next, we give examples of how they mutually support each other as a system.

 #### The Right Process Will Yield the Right Results

 We often think of process improvement as a technical issue.
 Get the right technical methodology (these days, often analogous to business processes for software use), justify its cost, implement it, and it runs.
 If it does not run as planned, it is a management problem.
 Identify the offending manager who failed to properly execute the business process, get rid of him or her, find a “good manager,” and hopefully the problem is solved.
 Toyota has a very different perspective.

 At Toyota, there is a philosophy of having a good process.
 It is as much a philosophical issue as a technical issue.
 There are a set of beliefs about what makes up a good process.
 A good process is not defined by technology but by good process principles, and then people create and improve the process according to these principles.
-A summary of the process principles of lean product development is provided in the table below.
+A summary of the process principles of lean product development is provided in the [table](#table-below) below.

-### Process Principles of Lean Product Development
+### <a name="table-below"></a>Process Principles of Lean Product Development

 <style>
   table {